Understanding Your Hearing Loss

 Hearing aids are sophisticated pieces of machinery that have been developed with advanced technology to support your auditory process.
 Indeed, they are one of the most important investments you’ll ever make and they do bring great benefits in return.
 Depending on your hearing needs and different technology available, your hearing specialist will give you a range of options that fit into your budget.
 Unfortunately, Medicare does not currently cover hearing aids, though there is legislation in the works to include hearing aids and hearing health costs in Medicare coverage.

 Consider Your Lifestyle

 You’ll be wearing your hearing aids every day, from morning until night.
 It’s important that your hearing aids are a seamless fit with your lifestyle.
 Consider what you do on a daily basis.
-This could give us at La Canada Hearing a good picture of what features would be most beneficial for your hearing aids.
+This could give Dr Ivory a good picture of what features would be most beneficial for your hearing aids.
 There are hearing aids that are water resistant or have longer battery life.
 If you are out and about all day, or if you run, sail, hike, cycle, etc., make sure that you look for hearing aids that can accommodate an active lifestyle.
 Depending on the hearing aid style, some are more difficult to control than others.
 In general, the controls are quite small.
 Be sure to mention concerns you may have, as well as conditions that might hinder you from controlling your hearing aid with ease, such as arthritis.